googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNetCore/docs/index.md

 `Google.Cloud.Diagnostics.AspNetCore` is an ASP.NET Core instrumentation library for Google Stackdriver.
 It allows for simple integration of Stackdriver into ASP.NET applications with minimal code changes.

-`Google.Cloud.Diagnostics.AspNetCore` currently supports Stackdriver Error Reporting and Stackdriver Logging.
+`Google.Cloud.Diagnostics.AspNetCore` currently supports Stackdriver Error Reporting, Stackdriver Logging and Stackdriver Trace.

 # Authentication